top of page

 Spice & Violence

-There’s heat, but it’s a tad tamer than modern high-heat paranormal romance.
+There’s heat, but it’s a bit tamer than modern high-heat paranormal romance.
 Scenes are shorter and less explicit than I typically prefer, though still very much open-door.
+Don't worry, Ward weaves more spice to her love scenes as the series progresses.

-Violence is baked into the world.
-The lessers are relentless, the battles are personal, and the brothers like it bloody.
+Violence is woven into the world, plain and simple.
+The lessers are relentless.
+The battles are personal, and the brothers like blood and gore.

 What Didn’t Work